 Optimizing your Android app for the Google Play Store is a little different than optimizing for the Apple App Store.
 Google Play doesn’t have a keyword field like Apple does, so you’ll need to work keywords in your description (about five times each) to maximize visibility and downloads.
 Titles need to be much shorter, too.
 Check out the guide and learn more below.

-Your Google Play app title needs to be less than 30 characters.
-Try to include keywords, if possible.
+The character limit for Android app titles in the Google Play Store is now 50 characters.
+For best results, try to include descriptive keywords in your title.
 “TripAdvisor Hotels Flights” and “Sunrise Calendar” are two great examples of apps that utilize keywords in their Google Play titles.

 App titles incorporate keywords.